MembranaPlatform/sdk/README.md

 })();
 ```

-### WebSocket API
+### Stream API

-To use WebSocket API just add a StreamProvider to MembranaSDK constructor parameter.
+To use Stream API just add a StreamProvider to MembranaSDK constructor parameter.
 There are two stream providers at the moment.
-One for NodeJS environment and another for browser environment.
+One for NodeJS environment and another for a browser environment.
+Both are WebSocket stream.

 ```javascript
 const MembranaSDK = require('@membrana/sdk');